-It was literally a breathtaking moment to stand on this platform.
+It was a breathtaking moment to stand on this platform.
 I was stunned watching these massive rock formations.

 Denmark Australia – Greens Pool and Elephant Rock

 Denmark lies 30 minutes drive from Albany and 45 minutes to Walpole and the Tree Top Walk.
-As the weather was not good, I had to change my plan and made an extra trip to Denmark, so as to make the most of the last sunrays before the storm.
+As the weather was not pleasant, I had to change my plan and made an extra trip to Denmark, to make the most of the last sunrays before the storm.
 The extra drive was worth it, as I could see the two gems of this place which are Greens Pool and Elephant Rock.
 They are adjacent in the Williams Bay National Park, about 10 minutes north of Denmark.
 I also did a beautiful loop-drive on the hills, where you can stop at wineries, eateries, farmers.
 Again a special place for food & wine in the South West region.

-Walpole WA – Tree Top Walk
+Walpole Western Australia – The Tree Top Walk

 I had heard a lot about Walpole and the Tree Top Walk.
-I liked the Giant of the Valley and the ancient Empire walk among giant Karri Tree and Tingle Tree forests (unique to this region) is very inspiring.
+I liked the Giant of the Valley and the ancient Empire walk among giant Karri Tree and Tingle Tree forests (unique to this region) are very inspiring.

 A Pemberton Discovery Tour